rust-ml/linfa/CONTRIBUTE.md

 ## Implement prediction traits

-There are three different traits for predictions, `Predict`, `PredictRef` and `PredictInplace`. `PredictInplace` takes a reference to the records and writes them into targets.
+There are three different traits for predictions, `Predict` and `PredictInplace`. `PredictInplace` takes a reference to the records and writes them into targets.
 This should be implemented by a new algorithms, for example:
 ```rust
 impl<F: Float, D: Data<Elem = F>> PredictInplace<ArrayBase<D, Ix2>, Array1<F>> for Svm<F, F> {
     fn predict_inplace<'a>(&'a self, data: &ArrayBase<D; Ix2>, targets: &mut Array1<F>) {